alex-bellon/wikipedia/README.md

 - [Yak Shaving](https://en.wiktionary.org/wiki/yak_shaving) - any apparently useless activity which, by allowing you to overcome intermediate difficulties, allows you to solve a larger problem.

 ## Math
+- [Ethnomathematics](https://en.wikipedia.org/wiki/Ethnomathematics) - is the study of the relationship between mathematics and culture

 ### Algebra
 - [1 + 2 + 3 + 4...](https://en.wikipedia.org/wiki/1_%2B_2_%2B_3_%2B_4_%2B_%E2%8B%AF)